sanmarjx/School_District_Analysis/README.md

 - The purpose of this project is to analyze data on district standarized test results

 ## Overview
 This project uses Pandas library to clean and present data used to analyze standarized tests results.
-The data was arranged and sorted in differenct ways to observe possible trends.
+The data was arranged and sorted in different ways to observe possible trends.
 In this project the focus was on math and reading scores and the type of school.

 ## Results
 - First the data was uploaded to Jupyter Notebook